 - A. Objective: To develop a position with duties that can be performed by a person with severe disabilities.
-This position will be shared by the three sections of the OAH (Administrative Law, Child Support, and Workers' Compensation) and the funds will be taken from the Workers' Compensation Special Fund and the Revolving Account. - B. Action-Step(s) - 1.
+This position will be shared by all divisions at OAH and the funds will be taken from the Workers' Compensation Special Fund and the Revolving Account. - B. Action-Step(s) - 1.
 To meet with supervisors and mangers to discuss the Supported Work Program so that they are aware of the purpose and expectations of the position. - 2.
 To determine what duties and responsibilities performed by current employees could be transferred to create this position. - 3.
 To create a meaningful position description for this position. - 4.
 To contact the Department of Employee Relations to assist OAH in recruiting candidates for the position. - C. Assignment: Administrative Officer and Affirmative Action Officer - D. Target Date: As soon as practical. - E. Evaluation: A position will be created and filled by a Supported Employment Worker.